Starting a business in California takes 7 steps:

 For more tips on coming up with a good business name, check out how to choose a good business name.

-After you’ve thought of a few business names, you should search them on the California Business Search page to make sure they are available for use: https://businesssearch.sos.ca.gov/
+After you’ve thought of a few business names, you should search them on the California Business Search page to make sure they are available for use.

 Find a good domain name:

-Finding a good domain name is not always that easy.
-However, if you use Lean Domain Search (https://www.leandomainsearch.com) and enter one or two keywords relevant to your business, the tool will come up with a list of domain names that are not only available, but are easy to spell and easy to remember.
+Check out TRUIC’s Business Name Generator.
+Enter one or two keywords relevant to your business, the tools will come up with a list of domain names that are not only available, but are easy to spell and easy to remember.

 Step 2: Choose your Right Business Structure